 1

-Sitting atop the list of gay hotels in Cusco is Belmond Palacio Nazarenas.
+Sitting atop the list of gay hotels in Cusco is the Belmond Palacio Nazarenas.
 Set in a restored 17th-century convent and palace, this elegant hotel has colonial and original Incan features and is even home to the excellent Museum of Pre-Colombian Art.
-The tranquil hotel lies a stone’s throw from Plaza De Armas and the gay bars of Cusco.
-The rooms and suites are set around seven cloistered courtyards and tastefully blend original features like colonial frescoes and Inca walls with elegant and stylish fittings.
-Moreover, they’re all enriched with oxygen, allowing guests to be comfortable.
-You’ll also find pisco sour-making stations, tea and coffee making facilities, and large bathrooms with freestanding bathtubs.
-The best bit?
-All rooms have 24-hour butler service!
+Since this tranquil hotel lies a stone’s throw from Plaza De Armas and the gay scene, it was a natural choice for us.

-Water channels meander through a series of patios and terraces full of kitchen herbs and indigenous flowers.
-What’s more, this is Cusco’s only hotel with an outdoor heated swimming pool, where you can enjoy a refreshing swim after a long day.
-The library is perfect for bibliophiles, while the lounge with a huge flatscreen TV and snooker table is a great place to relax.
-The star is the world’s only fully oxygenated spa, Hypnôze Spa, with a hot tub.
-The poolside restaurant in the lush courtyard serves Peruvian fare with a twist, including breakfast, snacks, and drinks.
+However, it was the outdoors of this hotel that was absolutely breathtaking.
+Water channels meandered through a series of patios and terraces that were full of kitchen herbs and indigenous flowers.
+What’s more, this is Cusco’s only hotel with an outdoor swimming pool that’s also heated.
+So we could enjoy a refreshing swim after a long day.
+The library is perfect for us bibliophiles, while we saw others in the lounge with a huge flatscreen TV and snooker table.
+The star amenity is the Hypnôze Spa, the world’s only fully oxygenated spa, complete with a hot tub.
+Wrapping up the features is the poolside restaurant in the lush courtyard, which serves Peruvian fare with a twist, including breakfast, snacks, and drinks.

 Best Gay Neighborhoods in Cusco

 As a city, Cusco is very safe for LGBTQ travelers, mostly because it sees hoards of international tourists visiting from all over.
 Since tourism drives the economy, everyone is welcome here, gay or otherwise.
 On a local level, however, Cusco is still a conservative city in an equally conservative country.
-Since the Catholic Church drives religion, there’s a mixed, if sometimes negative, attitude towards the LGBTQ community.
-However, the scene is changing, with Pride events increasing every year and anti-discrimination laws taking effect for protecting the LGBTQ community.
-Nevertheless, public displays of affection need to be avoided in this small city unless you’re in a gay-friendly space such as the bars mentioned below.
+Since the Catholic Church drives religion, there’s a mixed, if sometimes negative, attitude toward the LGBTQ community.
+However, the scene is changing, with Pride events increasing every year and anti-discrimination laws taking effect to protect the LGBTQ community.
+Nevertheless, we’d advise everyone to avoid public displays of affection in this small city unless one is in a gay-friendly space, such as the bars mentioned below.

-You might see rainbow flags flying everywhere in Cusco, but don’t get too excited.
-It has an additional blue line and is the flag of the Incan empire.
+We saw rainbow flags flying everywhere in Cusco – but don’t let that get you too excited.
+When you look closely, it has an additional blue line and is the flag of the Incan empire.
 That said, Cusco does not have a gay neighborhood, per se.
 However, most of the gay bars lie around Plaza De Armas, the old historical center of the city.
-It’s where you’ll find most of the city’s architectural sights, including the Incan Museum and the ornate Church of the Company of Jesus with gilded interiors.
+It’s where we found most of the city’s architectural sights, including the Incan Museum and the ornate Church of the Company of Jesus with gilded interiors.

 Best Gay Bars / Clubs in Cusco